microsoft/archived-confidential-sidecar-containers/README.md

 The code in this repository should be located at ``$GOPATH/src/microsoft/confidential-sidecar-containers``.

-For more information on how the tools work and the sidecar's base64-encoded string attributes, check [the tecnical documentation](./TECH-INFO.md).
+For more information on how the tools work and the sidecar's base64-encoded string attributes, check [the technical documentation](/TECH-INFO.md).

 ## Secure key release (SKR) sidecar
 The ``docker/skr/build.sh`` script builds all necessary Go tools for secure key release as standalone binaries and creates a Docker image that contains them so that it